 [Libel /lī-bəl/ | noun (1) : a statement or representation published without just cause and tending to expose another to public contempt (2) : defamation of a person by written or representational means.]

 In yet another previously unfathomable presidential action, President Trump, without an iota of evidence took to Twitter, unbeknownst to any of his capos, and launched a rapid-fire sneak tweet attack on former President Obama.
-A defamatory and libelous attack.
+It was a defamatory and libelous attack, indeed.
 This is a crime; more on that in a few paragraphs.
 For now, I suppose, we should count ourselves lucky that he did not launch a nuclear strike on Australia to stop refugees from coming to our shores.
 It’s early in his presidency though, so there’s time for that….

 WOW!
 That’s a depressing amount of time left, but there’s now new hope for his early dismissal for conduct unbecoming.
 In addition to the Trump/Russian connections currently under scrutiny, now comes Trump’s possible libelous behavior, and criminal actions (disclosing a federal investigation, keep reading)….